How to Help Your Employees Perform Under Pressure

 Acknowledge Above and Beyond Performance by Employees

-Many employees are willing to work their tails off for the good of the business, but only as long as it's recognized.
+Many employees are willing to work their tails off for the good of the business, but only as long as their work is recognized.
 If you simply expect everyone to put in 60 hours a week, or to do last minute jobs because senior management can't make up their minds in a timely fashion, you'll find morale dropping.

-If your pay scale is at industry midpoint, but you demand more of your employees than your competitors do, keeping people on staff will challenge you.
-You have to acknowledge that more work and more stress deserves a higher paycheck.
+If your pay scale is at your industry midpoint, but you demand more of your employees than your competitors do, keeping people on staff will challenge you.
+You have to acknowledge that more work and more stress deserves a higher paycheck—or you'll lose your best employees to an employer who does.

 If you work at an accounting firm, every single person in the firm is going to work long hours under tremendous pressure during tax season.
 But once those returns are all filed?
 Let people take a couple of days off that doesn't count against their PTO.
 Throw a party.
 Let people work a couple of 30 hour weeks at full pay since for the past 6 weeks they've been working 80 hour weeks.